 SEO or search engine optimization is about creating content that ranks high in search engine results.
 Most of the time, the process is considered “organic" because the optimization happens with the written content, making information exchange flow naturally.
 Keyword placement and density are strategically used to avoid losing overall readability.

 However, organic SEO takes time to mature.
-It takes a while to gather insights upon its effectiveness.
-You also need to consider other user behaviors as seen from bounce rates, session duration, among others.
+It takes a while to gather insights into its effectiveness.
+You also need to consider other user behaviors as seen from bounce rates, and session duration, among others.
 This is why inorganic SEO, i.e. paid search, has also become popular, also known as SEM or search engine marketing.
 SEM shows faster visible results at a literal cost.

 Inorganic SEO or SEM uses paid strategies to acquire search engine rankings.
 It uses techniques such as PPC (pay per click) campaigns and paid ads to get people to notice web content that links back to a website or web page.
-It also uses keyword optimization on content, in combination with digital media buying to help secure content views, even sales conversion.
-In China's search engine space, Baidu is the most well known platform with a PPC program called Baidu Tuiguang.
+It also uses keyword optimization on content, in combination with digital media buying to help secure content views, and even sales conversion.
+In China's search engine space, Baidu is the most well-known platform with a PPC program called Baidu Tuiguang.

 Which hosting is for you?

-Ultimately, the decision whether to host your China website onshore or offshore will depend on your business and entrepreneurial goals.
+Ultimately, the decision of whether to host your China website onshore or offshore will depend on your business and entrepreneurial goals.
 It also depends on how much financial investment you're willing to make.